Fair Park

 Annual Events

-The park is perhaps best known as the home of the annual State Fair of Texas, which attracts millions of visitors each fall.
-However, Fair Park offers attractions and events throughout the year.
-It houses five museums, including the African American Museum and the Texas Discovery Gardens, as well as performance spaces like the Music Hall and the Cotton Bowl Stadium.
+If you've heard of Fair Park before, it's probably because of the legendary State Fair of Texas that draws millions each fall.
+But there's so much more happening here year-round.
+The park houses five distinct museums including the African American Museum and the Texas Discovery Gardens, plus performance venues like the Music Hall and the massive Cotton Bowl Stadium.

 Architectural Heritage

-Fair Park is particularly notable for its Art Deco architecture.
-In 1936, the park underwent a major transformation in preparation for the Texas Centennial Exposition.
-Architect George Dahl redesigned much of the park in the prevailing Art Deco style, creating what is now considered one of the largest collections of Art Deco exposition architecture in the United States.
+A distinctive feature of Fair Park is its Art Deco architecture.
+In 1936, the park underwent a dramatic makeover for the Texas Centennial Exposition.
+Architect George Dahl reimagined the grounds in the Art Deco style that was all the rage at the time, inadvertently creating what's now recognized as one of America's largest collections of Art Deco exposition buildings.

 Landscape Features